zephinzer/codepr.ac/README.md

 1. Setup an SSH key-pair using `make .keys`
 2. Setup the backend configuration using `make .backend-config`
+3. Setup your Digital Ocean token using `make .envrc` and filling up your Digital Ocean API token in the generated `.envrc` before running `direnv allow .` to enable usage of the `.envrc`
-3. Run `make init` to initialise the Terraform backend
+4. Run `make init` to initialise the Terraform backend
-4. Run `make plan` to show changes to the infrastructure
+5. Run `make plan` to show changes to the infrastructure
-5. Run `make apply` to apply the changes
+6. Run `make apply` to apply the changes

 # Development